yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/huggingface_markdown_release.md

 <br />

 The design makes use of full advantages of AMD 64 SIMD lanes in CDNA3 architecture.
-And the number blocks is always multiple of the number of XCDs in this multi-die arch chip.
+And the number of blocks is always multiple of the number of XCDs in this multi-die arch chip.

 <br />